 The central difficulty in mixed-lubrication modeling is that it must simultaneously describe regions of fluid flow and regions of solid–solid contact.
 Classical Navier–Stokes–based models with no-slip boundary conditions, such as lubrication theory, cannot handle sliding contact: as the local film thickness tends to zero, the shear rate diverges.
 Within the Reynolds equation, this manifests as a singularity in the pressure field when the gap vanishes.
 This issue is well known in fluid dynamics and wetting, where it appears as the contact-line singularity~\cite{bonn2009wetting,snoeijer2013moving,kansal2024viscoelastic}.
 To circumvent this difficulty and capture both asperity contact and hydrodynamic pressure, homogenization mean-field approaches have been proposed (Fig.~\ref{fig2}), in which the interfacial pressure is split at a mesoscopic scale into a contact contribution and a hydrodynamic contribution~\cite{johnson1972simple,persson2009transition,persson2011lubricated,scaraggi2011lubrication}.

-In this work, we analyze one of the most simple mean-field model of mixed lubrication, following the framework pioneered by Persson and Scaraggi~\cite{persson2009transition}.
-We choose to employ a minimal model with the aim at obtaining exact asymptotic expressions of the friction and providing rigorous criterion of lubrication transitions.
-The paper is organized as follow.
+In this work, we analyze one of the most simple mean-field models of mixed lubrication, following the framework pioneered by Persson and Scaraggi~\cite{persson2009transition}.
+We choose to employ a minimal model with the aim of obtaining exact asymptotic expressions of the friction and providing rigorous criteria of lubrication transitions.
+The paper is organized as follows.
 Section~\ref{sec:model} introduces the model and governing dimensionless parameters.
 Section~\ref{sec:limiting_cases} addresses the limiting cases of boundary and hydrodynamic regimes.
 Section~\ref{sec:lubrication_transition} presents an asymptotic analysis of the frictional response around both the boundary lubrication and hydrodynamic lubrication regimes.
-These analysis provide a characterization of the transitions into the mixed regime.
+These analyses provide a characterization of the transitions into the mixed regime.
 Conclusions and outlook are discussed in Section~\ref{sec:conclusion}.